paulscherrerinstitute/gitutils/docs/usage.rst

 .. code-block:: bash

-      usage: gitutils.py [-h] [-e ENDPOINT]
+usage: gitutils [-h] [-e ENDPOINT]
-                         {fork,merge,search,grep,clonegroup,login} ...
+                {fork,merge,search,grep,find,clonegroup,login} ...

 GITUTILS is a tool to facilitate the server-side operations when developing software that uses git repositories.

 optional arguments:
   -h, --help            show this help message and exit -e ENDPOINT, --endpoint ENDPOINT
                         Endpoint of the git server.
 Default: https://git.psi.ch

 command:
   valid commands

-        {fork,merge,search,grep,clonegroup,login}
+  {fork,merge,search,grep,find,clonegroup,login}
                         commands
+    fork                Creates a fork from the repository. merge               Creates a request to merge the defined fork to the original repository. search              DEPRECATED.
+Use find instead.
+    grep                DEPRECATED.
+Use find instead.
-          fork                Creates a fork from the repository. merge               Creates a request to merge the defined fork to the original repository. search              Search for a file within a group. grep                Search for a term inside the files of a project. clonegroup          Clones all existing projects within a group. login               Fetches the token for the usage of gitutils and stores it on the user's home directory file (~/.gitutils_token).
+    find                Find a term inside the repositories. clonegroup          Clones all existing projects within a group. login               Fetches the token for the usage of gitutils and stores it on the user's home directory file (~/.gitutils_token).

 .. note:: To see the gitutils usage help, you can use::